dcogb/dcogb.github.io/documentation/api/Kohana_Database_Query_Builder_Insert.md

 {
 	if ( ! is_array($this-&gt;_values))
 	{
-		throw new Mountain Valley Church of God_Exception(&#039;INSERT INTO ...
+		throw new Donica Church of God_Exception(&#039;INSERT INTO ...
 SELECT statements cannot be combined with INSERT INTO ...
 VALUES&#039;);
 	}

 	// Get all of the passed values